Tsitsi Dangarembga: Zimbabwe author convicted over placard protest

 The magistrate said that as they protested on a public road, and pictures were shared on social media, others could have been provoked to protest.

-The two have until Tuesday to pay the fine.
 If they reoffend within the next five years they will be jailed for six months.